Utah's near-total abortion ban to remain blocked until lower court assesses its constitutionality

 Their ruling only affects whether the restrictions remain on pause amid further legal proceedings and does not decide the final outcome of abortion policy in the state.
 The case will now be sent back to a lower court to determine whether the law is constitutional.

 The trigger law that remains on hold would prohibit abortions except in cases when the mother’s life is at risk or there is a fatal fetal abnormality.
-A separate state law passed this year also would allow abortions up to 15 weeks of pregnancy in cases of rape or incest.
+A separate state law passed last year also allows abortions up to 18 weeks of pregnancy in cases of rape or incest.

 Utah lawmakers passed the trigger law — one of the most restrictive in the nation — in 2020 to automatically ban most abortions should the U.S. Supreme Court overturn Roe v.
 Wade.
 When Roe fell in June 2022, abortion rights advocates in Utah immediately challenged the law, and a district court judge put it on hold a few days later.